 site.
 For information on how to do that,

-.
+please go here.
 Once you have registered and downloaded the software,

 you're ready to start.